 The trek to Manaslu is more difficult than many other trekking in Nepal.
 The Buri Gandaki Valley does not allow you simply walk through the valley.
 You have to climb and descend back, and then AGAIN climb and descend back, because there is simply no other option.

 From Kathmandu we drive to Soti Khola.
 Here you follow the route to the Buri Gandaki.
 These are the lowest parts of Nepal, green and very warm.
 As you continue moving to the north, climb higher and the landscape is much wilder.
 Waterfalls appear and numerous suspension bridges over the Buri Gandaki and branches are crossed.
 The heat decreases, Tibetan Buddhism does change its appearance and houses.
-Eventually you leave the inhabited world behind you and pull you we are up to the glacier area of the Lharkya La (5120m).
+Eventually, you leave the inhabited world behind you and pull you we are up to the glacier area of the Lharkya La (5120m).

 On the mighty glaciers and vast snowfields of this pass you descend to the approach route of the classic Annapurna Circuit.
-Snow and ice are exchanged against ancient forests and the Buddhist spheres make place for the gay and colorful Hinduism.
+Snow and ice are exchanged against ancient forests and the Buddhist spheres make the lace for the gay and colorful Hinduism.
 The heat returns and the last day you can enjoy the luxury that is present in the Marsyangdi valley.
 A not too difficult journey through a varied and very authentic left field!

 This trek leads through several climatic zones, including hot and humid regions along the Buhri Gandaki and the Marsyangdi Khola in the Annapurna region where the ground may be muddy and slippery, through small villages and jagged ravines with very steep cliffs.
 The trek also leads across grassy slopes, scree and snow and ice near the Lharkya La (5135m).
 The slopes in this trek are occasionally quite steep.
 In the vicinity of the La Lharkya can drop a lot of snow.
 Daily will have to be increased and / or descended: approximately 300m to 1000m.
 The daily period ranges from 2 to 10 hours.